-Following on from our post detailing tbe Warco installation of lathe & milling machines at Prospects College, we’re looking back on details of another comprehensive machine tool set up we provided at the JCB Academy in Staffordshire.
+Following on from our post detailing an installation of Warco lathes & milling machines at Prospects College, we wanted to share some details of another machine tool set up we provided at the JCB Academy in Staffordshire.

-Here are some photos of Warco machines in place just after being fitted and installed.
-Note that rather than the usual Warco green and yellow, as requested all machinery was supplied in bespoke JCB themed colours.
+We’ve included some photos below of Warco machines in place just after being fitted and installed.
+Note that rather than the usual Warco green you might expect, as part of the request we supplied all the machinery in bespoke JCB themed colours.

-JCB Academy was officially opened by Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall (you can read more about the opening here and here), and is now in its second academic year of training a new generation of engineers and business leaders – something we’re proud to have been a part of.
+JCB Academy was officially opened by The Prince of Wales and The Duchess of Cornwall, you can read about that on the BBC news site.
+It’s now in its second academic year of training a new generation of engineers and business leaders, something we’re proud to have been a part of.